 This issue may occur in the following situations:

 - The specified OSS bucket and instance are in different regions.
-Currently, only the China (Shanghai) and Singapore regions are available.
+Currently, only the Singapore, China (Hong Kong), Japan (Tokyo), Australia (Sydney), and Germany (Frankfurt) regions are available.

 - Your service role is not specified as Image Search Service.